Common Women’s Health Issues + Best Supplements

 - Folic acid in early pregnancy can reduce neural tube defects by up to 80%, one of the greatest medical advances of the 20th century.

-- Antioxidants, calcium, magnesium, and B vitamins also support a healthy pregnancy and lower risks like preeclampsia.
+- Antioxidants, calcium, magnesium, and B vitamins also support a healthy pregnancy.

-A high-quality fish oil or algal oil source of omega-3 fatty acids (EPA and DHA) is crucial before, during, and after pregnancy.
-Omega-3 supplementation can help prevent preeclampsia, extend gestational duration, increase birth weight, and reduce the risk of low birth weight and preterm birth.
+A high-quality source of omega-3 fatty acids (EPA and DHA) from fish oil or algal oil is crucial before, during, and after pregnancy.
+Omega-3 supplementation can help support cardiovascular health during pregnancy and support the baby’s development as well.
 DHA and EPA are essential for proper brain and eye development from conception through the first year of life.
 DHA is the most abundant omega-3 in breast milk, and breast-fed babies tend to have IQ advantages over formula-fed babies without DHA.
 Pregnant or lactating women should aim for 2,000 mg of EPA+DHA daily.

 The increased need for iron during pregnancy often can't be met through diet alone, making supplementation necessary.
 Prenatal vitamins usually provide enough iron, but if anemia or low iron stores (measured by serum ferritin) are detected, extra supplementation is required.
 For iron deficiency, an additional 30 mg of iron twice daily between meals is recommended for best absorption.
 If this causes discomfort, 30 mg can be taken with meals three times daily.

 Menopause marks the end of ovulation and periods, typically occurring around age 50 but sometimes earlier or later.
-It's often accompanied by troublesome symptoms like hot flashes, headaches, vaginitis, frequent UTIs, cold hands and feet, forgetfulness, depression, and difficulty concentrating.
+It's often accompanied by troublesome symptoms like hot flashes, headaches, vaginitis, frequent UTIs, cold hands and feet, forgetfulness, low mood, and difficulty concentrating.

 Certain supplements can help manage menopause symptoms:

-- Ground flaxseeds (2 tablespoons daily), magnesium (450 mg daily), and grapeseed or pine bark extract (100-200 mg daily) show significant benefits.
+- Ground flaxseeds (2 tablespoons daily), magnesium (450 mg daily), and grapeseed or pine bark extract (100-200 mg daily) provide significant support.

-- Estro-G 100, a blend of three plant extracts, has been shown in clinical trials to reduce all menopausal symptoms.
+- Estro-G 100, a blend of three plant extracts, has been shown in clinical trials to be helpful in supporting comfort, energy, and emotional well-being.

-- Black Cohosh helps with hot flashes, vaginal dryness, and other symptoms.
+- Black Cohosh helps more with physical comfort and vaginal health.

 Low Nutritional Status